RanwahSadik/AI-Medicine-Assistant/README.md

 ### Image Input
 - Images are processed with EasyOCR to extract drug names.
 - Extracted names are queried in OpenFDA.

+### Testing Framework
+- Component Testing: Individual validation of each feature module
+- Integration Testing: Ensuring seamless interaction between components
+- User Experience Testing: Optimizing for ease of use and clarity
+- Error Handling: Comprehensive error management for robustness

 ---

 ## 🚀 Setup Instructions